Jenna Coleman: 2015–2021: Victoria and other work

 During the COVID-19 pandemic, from April 2020 Coleman participated in The Remote Read, a planned series of online drama performances to raise funds for theatrical workers left unemployed by the pandemic.
 The first production under this banner, an adaptation of Tom Stoppard's A Separate Peace (1966), was transmitted via the Zoom videoconferencing platform on 2 May 2020.
 Coleman also recorded the short story Pressures, Residential by Philip Hensher, in support of UNICEF UK, as well as The Tale of the Flopsy Bunnies by Beatrix Potter, as part of a collection of audiobooks in Beatrix Potter: The Complete Tales.
 In May 2020, nine years after its original English release, Coleman reprised her role as Princess Melia Antiqua in the video game Xenoblade Chronicles: Definitive Edition, which features a new epilogue taking place after the main story.
 She then returned as Melia in Xenoblade Chronicles 3 in 2022, where she is depicted as Queen of the Keves Nation.

 Coleman headed Boots UK's 2021 Christmas ad campaign, "Bags of Joy".
 Her character, Joy, is shown to give Christmas presents to friends and family out of a bag that is bigger on the inside.
 In May 2021, Coleman was cast as Johanna Constantine, the great-great-great-grandmother of John Constantine in DC Comics' The Sandman TV series.
 The series debuted on Netflix in August 2022, when it was revealed that Coleman was playing two roles; the aforementioned version of Johanna and her present day descendant of the same name.
 This new interpretation led to calls for a spin-off series.
-Although such a project has yet to be announced as of late 2022, Coleman is expected to reprise the role in the series' second season.
+Coleman reprised the role in the series' second season.